 Deciding whether to circumcise is a decision that every American parent of a boy faces, though the majority simply choose to follow the doctor or hospital’s recommendation.

 According to an Aug.
-24 article in the New York Times, approximately 79 percent of all adult American males are circumcised.
+24 article in the New York Times, doctors circumcise approximately 79 percent of all adult American males.

 According to Intact America, a nonprofit organization trying to stop routine circumcision in America, circumcision is the most common surgery performed in America and it happens to more than 1 million newborns a year, more than 3,000 times a day, or once every 26 seconds.